A Terrifying Trip Into Mujib Canyon, Jordan

 Finally, we crested the rim of the canyon and turned onto King’s Highway, where we should have been from the beginning.
 It was late afternoon before we arrived Karak Castle .
 With many more miles yet to go, I kept my visit brief.
 Underway again, my driver turned back toward Desert Highway.
 That would have eventually taken us to Petra, but it was the long way around.
 I pointed out to him that it would take 45 minutes longer than staying on King’s Highway.
 “No, that bus ahead of us is going to Petra.
 This is the right way,” he insisted.
 Twenty minutes later, he asked to see my GPS map and decided I was right.
 He turned around and for the rest of the trip I navigated.

 We reached Petra Moon Hotel around 8:30, almost exactly 12 hours after we had set out on what should have been, at most, an eight-hour trip.
-I had seen only one of the three sites I’d been promised.
+I had seen only one of the three promised places to visit in Jordan arranged by the hotel.
 I was disgusted, but also realized that I’d seen things few other tourists get to see.
 And of course, I’d had an adventure that would make for a great story.

 How to book a tour to Petra and Wadi Rum: